By Jenice L. View, Washington, D.C.

 [A] misunderstanding of the Black freedom movement—and therefore of the history of this country—had dire consequences for everyone, especially for all of us who believe that there is still the possibility of creating “a more perfect Union” in this land.
 As a result, one of the major challenges available to teachers in every possible institution is to introduce ourselves and our students to an alternative vision of the movement, to see it as a great gift for all Americans, as a central point of grounding for our own pro-democracy movement.

-Too often, the teaching of the Civil Rights Movement—as a spontaneous, emotional eruption of angry but saintly African Americans led by two or three inspired orators—discounts the origins, the intellect, and the breadth that guided this complex social movement.
-Rather, strategic brilliance, logistical messiness, exalted joy, heart-gouging sorrow, sharp tactical conflicts, and near-religious personal transformations are all part of the very human story of ending formal racial segregation in the United States.
-In addition, the civil rights story tends to focus exclusively on the Black freedom struggle, ignoring the struggles of all people for justice, in the United States and internationally.
+Still, more than a decade after the first of edition of this book, the teaching of the Civil Rights Movement perpetuates the notion of a spontaneous, emotional eruption of angry but saintly African Americans led by two or three inspired orators which discounts the origins, the intellect, and the breadth that guided this complex social movement.
+Rather, strategic brilliance, logistical messiness, exalted joy, heart-gouging sorrow, sharp tactical conflicts, and near-religious personal transformations are all part of the very human story of ending legal racial segregation in the United States.
+In addition, the traditional civil rights story tends to focus exclusively on the Black freedom struggle, ignoring its intersection with struggles of all people for justice, in the U.S. and internationally.

-We have published this book to challenge the typical story of the Civil Rights Movement, which, in the name of honoring Black history, is actually a disempowering narrative.
-By moving beyond “heroes and holidays,” we uncover and humanize the stories of all the many, many ordinary people who performed heroic acts in the name of social justice.
-In doing so, students are able to learn useful lessons about their roles in this world, to develop strategies to address pressing problems in their lives and community, and to see themselves as agents of change.
+We have published this new edition to challenge the typical story of the Civil Rights Movement, which, in the name of honoring Black history, is actually a disempowering narrative.
+By moving beyond “heroes and holidays,” we uncover and humanize the stories of all the many, many ordinary people who performed heroic acts in the name of social justice, and at the local level as well as nationally.
+In doing so, readers are able to learn useful lessons about their roles in this world, to develop strategies to address pressing problems in their lives and community, and to see themselves as agents of change.
+A major difference in this new edition is that it serves as a resource guide with a laser focus on the decades-old movement(s) for Black lives from the time of the 1896 U.S. Supreme Court decision in Plessy v.
+Ferguson ushering in Jim Crow policies to today.

-This book is not intended as a curriculum with step-by-step instructions; rather, it is a resource guide.
-Putting the Movement Back into Civil Rights Teaching offers teachers, parents, and others materials and lesson plans for presenting students a more rounded and action-oriented history that includes and affects us all.
+This book is not intended as a curriculum with step-by-step instructions or a textbook.
+Since the first edition there has been the creation of the Zinn Education Project (www.zinnedproject.org) and other resources that capture more of the broader people’s history of the United States, and many of these websites provide field-tested lesson plans and primary sources.
+Much more of the content referenced in this edition exists in digital form on the www.civilrightsteaching.org website.
+Instead, this edition of Putting the Movement Back into Civil Rights Teaching offers teachers, parents, and others materials and lesson plans for presenting readers a more rounded and action-oriented history that includes and affects us all.

 Criteria for Selection